makuhari-city/new-rousseau-machine_gen1/nrm.md

 # New Rousseau Machine

-Rather than starting with improvements to an existing city, Makuhari City began to develop governance mechanisms first (the operating system) to ponder an alternative to the city&rsquo;s shape that we now live.
+Rather than starting with improvements to an existing city, Makuhari City began to develop governance mechanisms first (the operating system) to seek an alternative to the city&rsquo;s shape that we now know and live.

-As a pilot project, we developed a multi-rule voting system, The &ldquo;New Roussau Machine,&rdquo; that outputs different voting results using four separate aggregation rules.
-We have shown that the four rules would not always converge into the same outcome, thus presenting a parallel world.
-Visitors will imagine the future using different democratic methods while observing the rules themselves present other collective wills calling for more deliberation.
+As a pilot project, we developed a multi-rule voting system, The &ldquo;New Roussau Machine,&rdquo; that outputs different voting results using [four separate aggregation rules](#orgf8d9297).
+The results have shown that the four rules would not always converge into the same outcome, thus presenting a parallel world.
+Visitors will imagine the future while observing the collective wills that seem to contradict just by using a different method of counting votes [projected on a temporal construction wall](#org713bff4).

-The votes collected by the people participating in this project (i.e., the citizens) will define the direction of the Multi-Layered City &ldquo;Makuhari City&rdquo;
-project with the entire budget raised through taxes, crowdfunding, and donations to verify decentralized governance.
-This poll will influence the policy of the multi-layered city of Makuhari (and may be adopted as is).
+The votes collected by the people participating in this project (i.e., the citizens) will define [the direction of the &ldquo;Multi Layer City -Makuhari-&rdquo;](#org00aa817) and the budget will entirely raised through taxes, crowdfunding, and donations to verify decentralized governance.
+This poll will influence the ongoing policy of the multi-layered city of Makuhari (and may be adopted as is).

-The system utilizes decentralized storage in transparency, and the results making it tamper-proof.
-The results of this vote will guide further development of this project to a decentralized autonomous organization (DAO) that advocates the cultivation of art and culture.
+The system utilizes decentralized storage for transparency, and the results making it tamper-proof.
+Further development of this project seeks to be an decentralized autonomous organization (DAO) that it&rsquo;s intrest revolving around the cultivation of art and culture.

-# Aggregation Rules
+# Aggregation Rules <a id="orgf8d9297"></a>

 For a single act of voting, we obtained voting results according to the following four aggregation rules.